amkv/git_double_push/README.md

 # git_push_2_repositories

-make a copy of your config file in .git folder
+make a copy of your config file in the .git folder
 ```
 cd .git
 cp config config_g